UIIA

 A - Click here for UIIA Insurance Requirements.

-Motor Carriers should access their account information online and click on UPDATE EP LIST to select the Equipment Providers they wish to do business with.
+Motor Carriers should access their account information online and click on UPDATE EP LIST under Manage Insurance Info to select the Equipment Providers they wish to do business with.
 They should also provide their insurance agent with the Insurance Agent Code and their SCAC Code and have the agent register to submit insurance online at Insurance Agent Login by clicking on New Member.
-If you do not remember your Insurance Agent’s Code to access your account, you can obtain this information by clicking on Update IA Details and the Insurance Agent Code will be shown at the top of the page.
+If you do not remember your Insurance Agent’s Code to access your account, you can obtain this information by logging into your UIIA account and click on VIEW INSURANCE AGENT CODE next to your SCAC Code on the left side of your Homepage.
 We also suggest that your agent download a copy of the Insurance Instructions and also the on-line user guide for Insurance agents at Insurance Agent Help.

 A - Motor Carriers may download copies of EP Addenda to the UIIA by accessing their UIIA account online.

-A - Changing the company name that your UIIA participation is shown under can be done online or by fax.
-Click here for the online users guide on how to change your company name:
+Changing the company name that your UIIA participation is shown under can be done online.
+Click here to obtain instructions on Company Name Changes.

 Equipment Providers